 Can You Refinance A Personal Loan?

-Refinancing a personal loan means replacing your active loan with a new one to save money on interest or secure more favorable loan terms.
-If approved, a bank will lend you enough money to pay off your active personal loan.
-Then, you would repay that lender in accordance with the new loan’s terms.
+When you refinance a personal loan, you replace your original loan with a new loan and have the potential to save money on interest or secure more favorable loan terms.
+You can apply for a refinance through your current lender – subject to their restrictions – or a new loan.
+If approved, a lender will provide you enough money to pay off your active personal loan, then you would repay the lender in accordance with the new loan’s terms.

-Refinancing options can make a significant difference when taking control of your finances.
-Getting a lower interest rate can help you save money over the life of the loan because you’ll pay less in interest (assuming you keep the same repayment term).
+- You could get a lower interest rate.
+A lower interest rate can help you save money over the loan lifespan because you’ll pay less in interest (assuming you keep the same repayment term).
 If you continue to pay the same amount each month, you can get rid of your loan faster since more of your payment will go to the principal.
 Or, you can simply enjoy a lower monthly payment due to the reduced interest rate.

 How To Refinance A Personal Loan